nslavov/SCP_Meeting/proteomics/Hotels_2024.md

 The Inn at Longwood Medical is located at 342 Longwood Ave Boston, MA 02115.
 It is an 18 minute walk to the Northeastern University campus.

+## The Colonnade Hotel
+* Room rate: $479.
+* Reservations can be made from [this link](https://www.phgsecure.com/IBE/bookingRedirect.ashx?propertyCode=BOSCO&group=NES28A&arrivalDate=05-28-2024&departureDate=05-31-2024&numberOfNights=3&numberOfAdults=1).

 ## [SCP2023 Home](https://single-cell.net/proteomics/scp2023)